 Note: The preferred CCI settings are 200-periods.

-Technically, the way to interpret the Commodity Channel indicator is that a positive reading above the zero line is a bullish signal and a start of an uptrend, while a negative reading below the zero line is a bearish signal.
+Technically, the best way to interpret the Commodity Channel indicator is as follows.
+A positive reading above the zero line is a bullish signal and a start of an uptrend, while a negative reading below the zero line is a bearish signal.

-A good crude oil strategy only looks to buy in strong up days.
-And contrary to the popular believe when a market shows overbought reading for a prolonged period of time that’s a strong bullish signal.
+A good crude oil strategy only looks to buy on strong up days.
+And contrary to the popular belief, when a market shows an overbought reading for a prolonged period of time, that’s a strong bullish signal.

 As the saying goes, a market can stay in overbought and oversold territory longer than you can remain solvent.

-The Oil prices are very dynamic and that’s the reason why we don’t want to constrain how much time it needs to stay in overbought territory for a valid trading signal.
+Oil prices are very dynamic.
+That’s the reason why we don’t want to constrain how much time it needs to stay in overbought territory for a valid trading signal.

-However, as a general rule, the Stochastic RSI indicator needs to not drop below the 50 line during this time.
+However, as a general rule, the Stochastic RSI indicator needs to stay above the 50 line during this time.
 Preferably, we want to see strong readings in the region of the 80 level.

-We’re still not ready to pull the trigger as there are still two more trading conditions that need to be satisfied.
+Not so fast.
+We’re still not ready to pull the trigger.
+There are still two more trading conditions that need to be satisfied.

-Now that we know that a prolonged overbought reading means the smart money buying power, we can assume that once the Oil market reaches oversold reading the smart money will show up again to keep Oil prices up.
+Now that we know that a prolonged overbought reading means we have the smart money buying power, we can assume that once the Oil market reaches oversold reading, the smart money will show up again to keep Oil prices up.

-To guard ourselves against the possibility of a false signal, we added the CCI indicator to confirm the Crude Oil cycle.
+To guard ourselves against the possibility of a false signal, we've added the CCI indicator to confirm the Crude Oil cycle.